 The cost does NOT include airfare and related taxes, tips/gratuities, travel insurance, liquor/alcoholic beverages, and some meals as specified in the itinerary.

 Reservations and Cancellations.
 Please understand that we make lodging and transportation arrangements months in advance of the program.
 Our hosts often require deposits or payments in full to guarantee reservations.
 If cancellation is necessary, please notify us in writing by email.
-After November 15, 2014, no refunds are possible; however, we will make every possible effort to fill your reserved space or you may send a substitute.
+After November 15, 2014, no refunds are possible and payment in full is required.
+We will make every possible effort to fill your reserved space or you may send a substitute.
 If you cancel on or before November 15, we will refund 50% of your deposit.

 We require that you take out trip cancellation, baggage, and $50,000 mimimum emergency medical evacuation insurance before you begin your trip, since unforeseen circumstances are possible.